Rise to Success: Career Highlights of Eddie Vedder

 Discover the career path of Eddie Vedder, from the first major opportunity to industry-changing achievements.

-1993: Discouraged from retiring
+1993: Townshend discourages Vedder from retiring

-1998: Singing the national anthem at NBA Finals
+1998: National Anthem Performance at NBA Finals

 In 1998, Eddie Vedder sang the national anthem before the third game of the NBA Finals in Chicago.

-2007: Throwing out first pitch at Wrigley Field
+2007: First Pitch at Wrigley Field

-In 2007, a few days before performing with Pearl Jam in Chicago for Lollapalooza, Eddie Vedder threw out the first pitch at Wrigley Field, the home of the Cubs.
+In 2007, a few days before performing with Pearl Jam in Chicago for Lollapalooza, Eddie Vedder threw out the first pitch at Wrigley Field, the home of the Chicago Cubs.

-2007: Writing foreword to Pete Townshend biography
+2007: Foreword to Pete Townshend Biography

 In late 2007, Eddie Vedder wrote the foreword to a new Pete Townshend biography, "Who Are You: The Life of Pete Townshend".

-March 2008: Release of Pete Townshend biography in the UK
+March 2008: Release of Pete Townshend Biography in the UK

-In March 2008, the Pete Townshend biography with foreword by Eddie Vedder, "Who Are You: The Life of Pete Townshend", was published in the UK.
+In March 2008, the Pete Townshend biography with a foreword by Eddie Vedder, "Who Are You: The Life of Pete Townshend", was published in the UK.

-In October 2008, the Pete Townshend biography with foreword by Eddie Vedder, "Who Are You: The Life of Pete Townshend", was published in the U.S.
+In October 2008, the Pete Townshend biography, "Who Are You: The Life of Pete Townshend", with a foreword by Eddie Vedder, was published in the U.S.

 Loading Video...